rishi420/Bonsai/README.md

 ## License

-CustomSizeController is available under the MIT license.
+BonsaiController is available under the MIT license.
 See the LICENSE file for more info.

 ## Credits